Robert Fovent

 Robert Fovent, alias Osegood, of Shaftesbury, Dorset, was an English Member of Parliament.

 Family

-Fovent was the second of Member of Parliament Robert Osegood alias Fovent, who died in 1377, of Fovant, Wiltshire and Shaftesbury and Margery, a daughter of MP, Thomas Platel, of Shaftesbury.
-Fovent married firstly, by 1384, Margaret née Herring and by 1405, he married a woman named Edith.
+Fovent was the second son of Member of Parliament Robert Osegood alias Fovent, who died in 1377, of Fovant in Wiltshire, and of Shaftesbury, and his wife Margery, a daughter of MP, Thomas Platel, of Shaftesbury.
+Fovent married firstly, by 1384, Margaret Herring, daughter of Raymond Herring of Chaldon and Winterborne Herringston in Dorset.
+By 1405 he had married his second wife, named Edith.

 Career

 In 1355, he was Mayor of Shaftesbury.
 He was a Member (MP) of the Parliament of England for Shaftesbury in January 1390.